From embargo to embrace, Saudi Arabia pushes Gulf detente | Politics

 From embargo to embrace, Saudi Arabia pushes Gulf detente

-U.S. President Donald Trump's administration has been pushing for a resolution to the dispute that Washington sees as hindering efforts to contain Iran.
-Kushner was making phone calls on the emerging deal until the early hours of Monday, a U.S. official had said.
+WORKING THE PHONES President Donald Trump's administration has been pushing for a resolution and reopening airspace.
+Kushner was making phone calls on the emerging deal until the early hours of Monday, the U.S. official had said.

 All the states are U.S. allies.
 Qatar hosts the region's largest U.S. military base, Bahrain is home to the U.S. Navy’s Fifth Fleet, and Saudi Arabia and the UAE host U.S. troops.
 The other countries had set Doha 13 demands, including closing Al Jazeera TV, shuttering a Turkish base, cutting links to the Muslim Brotherhood and downgrading ties with Iran.
-(Additional reporting by Raya Jalabi in Dubai and Alaa Swilam in Cairo; Writing by Ghaida Ghantous; Editing by Tom Hogue, John Stonestreet, Nick Macfie and Timothy Heritage)
+(Additional reporting by Raya Jalabi in Dubai and Alaa Swilam in Cairo; Writing by Ghaida Ghantous; Editing by Tom Hogue, John Stonestreet, Nick Macfie, Timothy Heritage, William Maclean)

 ALSO READ